Painters

 Primary sources

-1. Karel van Mander.
-Het Schilder-boeck (The Book of Painters), 1604 (Dutch) [treatise].
-The foundational history of Netherlandish painting.
-Written thirty-five years after Bruegel's death and drawing on still-living Antwerp sources.
-The primary biographical record and the origin of the peasant-disguise anecdote.
+1. Karel van Mander, Het Schilder-boeck (The Book of Painters), 1604.
+Foundational history of Netherlandish painting.
+Written thirty-five years after Bruegel's death, drawing on still-living Antwerp sources.
+Origin of the peasant-disguise anecdote.

-2. Abraham Ortelius.
-Album Amicorum, 1574 (Latin) [contemporary-account].
-Friendship-album entry written by the cartographer Ortelius shortly after Bruegel's death.
-The most theoretically precise contemporary reading of Bruegel's work, written by someone who knew him personally.
+2. Abraham Ortelius, Album Amicorum, 1574.
+Friendship-album entry by the cartographer Ortelius shortly after Bruegel's death.
+Most theoretically precise contemporary reading.

-3. Francis Sweerts.
-Athenae Belgicae, 1628 (Latin) [archival].
+3. Francis Sweerts, Athenae Belgicae, 1628.
 Transcribes the epitaph of Pieter Coecke van Aelst, confirming the apprenticeship and the marriage into Coecke's family.
-The primary textual evidence for Bruegel's formal training.

-4. Bruegel: Drawings and Prints (Metropolitan Museum of Art catalog), 2001 [catalog].
+4. Bruegel: Drawings and Prints (Metropolitan Museum of Art catalog), 2001.
 Major exhibition catalog covering the surviving corpus of Bruegel's preparatory drawings and the prints made from them.
-The primary modern reference for the print-designer side of his working method.

-5. The Preparatory Layers and Underdrawing of The Wedding Dance, 2017 [archival].
-Technical study published in the Journal of the Walters Art Museum / University of Chicago Press, documenting the three-layer ground preparation (size, chalk, primuersel) and the detailed underdrawing on a late Bruegel panel through infrared reflectography and cross-section analysis.
+5. The Preparatory Layers and Underdrawing of The Wedding Dance, 2017.
+Technical study published in the Journal of the Walters Art Museum / University of Chicago Press.
+Documents the three-layer ground preparation and the detailed underdrawing through infrared reflectography and cross-section analysis.